Devampatel94/SNS_codingassignment/README.md

 - The correlation results for each filter are analyzed to determine the best-matched filter.
 - The filter with the highest correlation value indicates the type of filtering applied to the input signal.
+### 5.Audio playing
+- To play the audio, download the file in.wav format first
+- then use the headphone to hear the clear voice
 ## Usage

 1. Clone the repository: